 |2016||In the fall of 2016 the government announced a Bioenergy Producer Program to allow producers to transition from the bioenergy programs that were in place from 2006 until 2016.|

 |2014||Four bioenergy success stories were featured in this site the Enerkem waste-to-biofuels facility and Lethbridge Biogas plus two using forestry waste AL-Pac and West Fraser mills.|

 |2013||The programs were closed to new applicants through Budget 2013 , and a notice was placed on the BPCP program and forms page of this site and that time.These programs were offered under the Energy Grants Regulation .|

-|2008||In December 2008, the Biorefining Commercialization and Market Development Program and the Bioenergy Infrastructure Development Program were extended from 2009 to 2011.
+|2008||In December 2008, the Biorefining Commercialization and Market Development Program and the Bioenergy Infrastructure Development Program were announced they ran from 2009 to 2011.